j4y/developerportal/_includes/windows/v3/detector/choose-classifiers.md

 detector.setDetectAllEmojis(true);
 ```

-To check the status of a detector at any time, for example smile:
+To check the status of a classifier at any time, for example smile:

 ```csharp
 detector.getDetectSmile();